-- 1. (Images in MATLAB) In this problem, you'll familiarize yourself with the image capabilities of MATLAB along with one particular image, the "cameraman." - (a) (Display an image) Load the image "cameraman.tif".
-(If your computer does not have the Image Processing Toolbox, you'll need to download the file from the web page). - Display the image and include the resulting figure in your report. - Calculate the size of the image (the number of rows and columns) and the total number of pixels in the image. - Find the minimum and maximum pixel values, x{min} and x{max} in the image. - (b) (Produce and interpret a histogram) Estimate the signal value distribution of this image by generating a histogram with 256 bins centered at integers from 0 to 255. - Include the resulting plot in your report. - From this histogram, what signal values occur the most often in this image? - In words, describe which part(s) of the image corresponds to these signal values. - (c) (Examining signal values) It is useful to be able to think of images in terms of the signal values that make them up.
-Download the M-file display_square.m, which will help this process.
+- [3] Display the image and include the resulting figure in your report. - [1] Calculate the size of the image (the number of rows and columns) and the total number of pixels in the image. - [2] Find the minimum and maximum pixel values, $x{min}$ and $x{max}$ in the image. - (b) (Produce and interpret a histogram) Estimate the signal value distribution of this image by generating a histogram with 256 bins centered at integers from 0 to 255. - [3] Include the resulting plot in your report. - [2] From this histogram, what signal values occur the most often in this image? - [2] In words, describe which part(s) of the image corresponds to these signal values. - (c) (Examining signal values) It is useful to be able to think of images in terms of the signal values that make them up.
+Download the M-file display\square.m, which will help this process.
 Use this function to display the pixel values in several rectangular segments of the "cameraman" image.
-Find, approximately, the smallest rectangle of pixels that includes the black tip of the camera lens. - Include in your report a plot from display_square.m showing the pixel values of the rectangle you found. - From this display, what are the row and column indices of this rectangle? - From this display, what are minimum and maximum values within this rectangle? - (d) (Signal representations) We know that this image takes on only integer values over a finite range, but there are still a few different ways we can represent the image.
+Find, approximately, the smallest rectangle of pixels that includes the black tip of the camera lens. - [3] Include in your report a plot from display\square.mshowing the pixel values of the rectangle you found. - [2] From this display, what are the row and column indices of this rectangle? - [2] From this display, what are minimum and maximum values within this rectangle? - (d) (Signal representations) We know that this image takes on only integer values over a finite range, but there are still a few different ways we can represent the image.
 In the original file, for instance, each pixel is represented using 8 bits.
-In MATLAB, though, we convert the image into 64-bit double precision values.
+In MATLAB, though, we convert the image into 64-bit double precision values. - [1] How many bits are required to describe the entire image at 8 bits per pixel? - [1] How many bits are required to describe the entire image at 64 bits per pixel? - [1] How many possible pixel values can a 64-bit number represent? - 2.
+(Direct quantization) In this problem, we will experiment with direct quantization as an image compression mechanism.
+Download the function quantize\fcn.m.